What to know about the collision between a passenger jet and Army helicopter near DC

 Authorities were conducting a massive search-and-rescue operation.
 Inflatable boats were launched into the river and first responders set up light towers from the shore to illuminate the area.
 Helicopters from law enforcement agencies across the region also flew over the scene in a methodical search for bodies and survivors.

-There was no official death toll announced at an early Thursday news conference but a person familiar with the matter told The Associated Press there were multiple fatalities.
+There was no official death toll announced at an early Thursday news conference, but a person familiar with the matter told The Associated Press there were multiple fatalities.
+The person was not authorized to publicly discuss details of the investigation and spoke on condition of anonymity.

 Airport